Vuex Axios: How to Send Vuex Axios GET Request in Vue

 yarn global add @vue/cli

-If you find any installation error, then try the command in administrator mode.
+If you find any installation error, try the administrator mode command.

 vue create vuexapi